inphobia/p5-idea-wikiclone/Contribution-policy.md

 For those who agree with rules above:

+* Repo strucutre:
+  * master is for currently developed version
+  * urgent hotfixes to the last released version should be made in the last release branch
 * One PR - one feature or bugfix.
 Every commit message should start with `hurricup/Perl5-IDEA#xxx` (where xxx is an issue number).
 If you are inactive for a week (or even less for critical bugs) someone else can take your issue.
+Don't make too many changes in one commit.
 * If you are a collaborator of the project - make a branch for your bugfix/feature and mention issue in a branch name like `issuexxx` and mention issue in every commit to this branch as a first line: `#xxx`, this will automatically link your commit to the issue (branch name is not working this way).
-* To be released, your PR or branch must be up to date with current development branch.
+* To be released, your PR or branch must be up to date with the current master last release branch, depending on your fix nature.
 Merge last changes.
-* No one merges anything into the master or dev branch.
+* No one merges anything into the master or last release branch.
 All merges being done by release manager (hurricup at the moment)
 * Your bugfix must not break tests (when we'll have any).
 * Inactive rule: you must write tests for new features you are implementing.
 (This rule will come to life after we'll get some tests or will have many contributors.
 Learn how to do it anyway.)
 * If something is wrong with your code from Java or IDEA perspective - we'll tell you what is wrong.
 No offenses, just pragmatic reasons.
 Do as it should be done.